Skip to main content

 • Robert Sibley Magazine of the Year Award

-• CASE Announces 2022 COE Winners
+• CASE Announces 2024 Circle of Excellence Award Winners

 Advertisement

-The Circle of Excellence Awards -- and all of our awards -- rely on the generosity of CASE volunteers who share their time and knowledge to help identify the best practices in educational advancement.
+The Circle of Excellence Awards—and all of our awards—rely on the generosity of CASE volunteers who share their time and knowledge to help identify the best practices in educational advancement.

 Want to help?

-Volunteer judges review, score and comment on entries submitted in 100 Circle of Excellence categories.
+Volunteer judges review, score and comment on entries submitted in nearly 100 Circle of Excellence categories.
 They then meet online with other judges in the category to decide on winners.

 Frequently Asked Questions and Tutorials: